-Where employees (including yourself) are being made redundant due to the closure of the business, the company is liable to ensure that:
+Where employees (including yourself as a director-employee) are being made redundant due to the closure of the business, the company is liable to ensure that:

 - All outstanding salary payments are paid up to date

 - Employees are paid for any outstanding holiday days owed

 - Employees are given a sufficient, paid notice period of employment ending, or payment is made in lieu of notice.

 In addition, those employees that have worked for the company for two years or more will be entitled to either: